tramitit/guides/en/romania/income_certificate.md

 ---
-title: "Income Certificate"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Romania"]
+categories:
-meta_title: ""
-description: "A detailed guide on how to apply for an Income Certificate in Romania"
+- Romania
+date: '2024-06-07'
+description: Learn who needs an Income Certificate, how to get it, and the required documents.
+Essential for loans, taxes, and Residence Card in Romania.
 draft: false
+meta_title: 'Income Certificate: Purpose, Procedure & Required Docs'
+title: 'Income Certificate: Purpose, Procedure & Required Docs'
-translationKey: "romania-income_certificate"
+translationKey: romania-income_certificate
 ---

 ## Description
 ### What is it?